xcart/xcart-docs/_pages/kb_en/modules/two_factor_authentication.md

 order: 295
 published: true
 ---
 The addon Two Factor Authentication strengthens the security of your X-Cart store's user accounts by integrating your store with Authy (Authy.com).
-The result is a two-factor authentication system that can be used to protect any type of X-Cart user account (admin or customer).
+The result is a two-factor authentication system that can be enabled for any type of X-Cart user accounts (admin / customer / vendor).

-The addon Two Factor Authentication levels up user account protection by adding a necessity to confirm the username and password with a one-time SMS code to log in.
-Even if Authy server is compromised, the hacker will have no usernames or passwords, as these sensitive details are NOT stored on their end.
+The addon Two Factor Authentication levels up the protection of your store's user accounts by requesting a user trying to log in to confirm their identity by providing a one-time code sent to their phone via SMS in addition to providing the regular username and password.
+The generation and sending of the SMS code is performed via Authy service.
+This method of user authentication is very secure: even if Authy server is compromised, the hacker will not have the usernames and passwords needed for account access as these sensitive details are NOT stored on the Authy end.

 To start using the addon, make sure it is {% link "installed and enabled" ref_uEnDBBA7 %}.
 ![two_factor_auth_addon.png]({{site.baseurl}}/attachments/ref_30a8vM7c/two_factor_auth_addon.png)

-The addon requires an account with Authy.
-You can get one [here](https://www.authy.com/product/pricing/ "Two factor authentication") if you haven't registered with Authy yet.
+Using the addon requires that you have an account with Authy.
+You can get one [here](https://www.authy.com/product/pricing/ "Two factor authentication").

 After the addon has been enabled, proceed to the addon settings page to configure it.